JianLiu666/TinyURL/README.md

 Enter http://localhost:3000 to see grafana monitoring.

 - I was prepared two simple dashboard templates for you in `deployment/grafana/`, one is mysql dashboard, another is server dashboard.

+### Logging

+Enter http://localhost:9000 to see graylog management.

+- default account: admin/admin
+- Note: In the first time, you need to set the `input` before you used it.

 ---